-Lieutenant Charles Rollins Ware was born March 11, 1911 in Knoxville.
+Lieutenant Charles Rollins Ware was born March 11, 1911 in Knoxville, the son of Walter Levi Ware and Retta Arvazena “Zena” Hunt.
+He was a graduate of Central High School in Knoxville, TN, class of 1927.
 He joined the Navy in 1929 from Athens, TN, where his mother, Mrs. Zena Ware, was living at the time.
 In 1934 he graduated from U.S. Naval Academy at Annapolis, MD, and served at sea on various ships until 1940 when he entered flight training.
 On earning his wings as a naval aviator, Lt.
 Ware was assigned first aboard the aircraft carrier USS Enterprise (CV-6).

 In January 1941, he was transferred to Scouting Squadron 5, aboard the carrier USS Yorktown (CV-5).
 In early 1942, Lt.
 Ware was reassigned to Scouting Squadron 6 aboard the Enterprise and it was from her deck that he flew into naval history when the Battle of Midway erupted on June 4.